Spin transport and lack of quantisation for time-reversal symmetric insulators on the honeycomb structure: Spin transport

 Accordingly, we have that

 where we used \eqref{eqn:[spin,O]} and that $S^{2}_{z}=\Id_{\mathcal{H}}/4 $.

 It is convenient to introduce the following norm on $\mathcal{B}(\Hi)$

-whenever the commutator $[A,X_j]$ (is densely defined and) extends to a bounded operator. \begin{definition} We say that an insulator $(H,\mu)$ \emph{almost conserves the spin} (in the $z$-direction) if and only if there exists a sufficiently small constant $C_{s}$ such that $\verti{[H,S_z]}\leq C_s$, or equivalently $\verti{H\su{snc}}\leq C_s$. \end{definition} \begin{remark} Here follow some observations which will be useful for our subsequent analysis. \begin{enumerate} [label=(\roman*), ref=(\roman*)] \item Notice that we require that $C_s$ is smaller than the size of the gap associated with the insulator $(H,\mu)$ in order to have that $(H\su{sc},\mu)$ is an insulator as well (thus the scalar $C_s$ depends on $H$ and $\mu$).
-Indeed, let $z$ be in the spectral gap of $H$ then
+whenever the commutator $[A,X_j]$ (is densely defined and) extends to a bounded operator. \begin{definition} We say that an insulator $(H,\mu)$ \emph{almost conserves the spin} (in the $z$-direction) if and only if there exists a constant $C_{s}<\frac{1}{\norm{{(H-\mu)}^{-1}}}$ such that $\verti{[H,S_z]}\leq C_s$, or equivalently $\verti{H\su{snc}}\leq C_s$. \end{definition} \begin{remark} Here follow some observations which will be useful for our subsequent analysis. \begin{enumerate} [label=(\roman*), ref=(\roman*)] \item Note that requiring that $C_s$ is smaller than the size of the gap associated with the insulator $(H,\mu)$ implies that $(H\su{sc},\mu)$ is an insulator as well.
+Indeed, let $\mathcal{C}$ be the complex contour in \eqref{eqn:riesz}, fix $z\in\mathcal{C}$, consider